This post has been updated after my recent return from the Galapagos Islands! You can read my complete guide to Galapagos Cruising here.

-They sat in nests and on branches of bushes along the path.
-Literally you could reach out and touch them, as typically when you see birds, they always fly away from humans.
+The baby Frigate birds sat in nests and on branches of bushes along the path.
+Literally, you could reach out and touch them (but don’t as official rules are to stay at least 6 feet away).
+Typically when you see birds, they always fly away from humans.
 But this was not the case here.
 They knew this territory was theirs and they were not afraid of us.

 Also along the path were the famous Galapagos land iguanas, some the color of red dirt or a color that matched the rock they were on.
 As I took steps along the now rocky path, I had to take extra precautions not to step on some form of lava lizard or land iguana.

-There is a rule in the Galapagos to stay at least 6 feet distance away from any animal in the Island, and we tried desperately to adhere to it, although many times they were so close, you just wanted to reach out and touch them.
+As mentioned before, there is a rule in the Galapagos to stay at least 6 feet distance away from any animal in the islands, and we tried desperately to adhere to it, although many times they were so close, you just wanted to make sure you didn’t step on them.
 I took hundreds of photographs of them, instead.

 North Seymour Island with its crashing waves that would make any California surfer jealous.
 It had black rocks, red dirt, prickly pear cacti, yellow-leathered skin land iguanas, and the lovely red-chinned Frigate birds with their cute little babies.
 The experiences I had on that island are forever engrained into my soul.
 I rarely say this about a trip, but Galapagos, for me, was a “trip of a lifetime”.